Pelican-Elegant/elegant/documentation/content/Mailing List/freelists.md

 Elegant shows a form to subscribe to your newsletter, above the fold, in the right section of every article.

-You need to put your FreeList name in `FREELISTS_NAME` in your configuration file.
+You need to put your FreeLists name in `FREELISTS_NAME` in your configuration file.

 To customize user experience you can also define,